FloatingArrayDesign/MoorDyn/docs/coupling.rst

 C
 ^^^^^^

-This is the primary language to use MoorDyn, and it is always provided "out of the box" when you install it.
+This is the primary language to use MoorDyn and it is always provided "out of the box" when you install it.
 It is strongly recommended to use CMake to link MoorDyn into your project (see :ref:`"Getting Started" <starting>`), although it is not strictly required.
 For instance, if you installed it in the default